-I was curious on the origins of this delicious egg soaked breakfast dish so after a quick google search learned that “french toast” was first used in 17th century England and was brought to America by early settlers.
-There are so many different variations that you can make or you can stick to the classics like this version.
-I like to make a big batch of this on Sunday mornings and bring it to work for breakfast.
-What is your go to weekend breakfast dish?
+I was curious on the origins of this delicious egg soaked breakfast dish so after a quick google search learned that “french toast” was first used in 17th century England and was brought to America by early settlers (as with most delicious foods).
+The bread was referred to as “pain perdu” which means “lost bread” in France.
+It was a and still is a great way to use stale bread before having to throw it away.
+There are so many different variations that you can make or you can stick to the classics like this FODMAP breakfast version.
+Challah, white bread, and sourdough bread are all popular french toast bread choices.
+I like to make a big batch of this breakfast treat on Sunday mornings and bring it to work for breakfast.
+What is your go-to weekend breakfast dish?
 If you’re looking for a super delicious pancake recipe, you’ll love this one.Print

-In a medium size bowl, whisk the eggs, milk, salt, vanilla, cinnamon and sugar.
+- In a medium-size bowl, whisk the eggs, milk, salt, vanilla, cinnamon, and sugar.

-Submerge bread into egg wash until both sides of the bread are covered.
+- Submerge bread into egg wash until both sides of the bread are covered.
 Repeat until all 4 pieces of bread are covered in egg wash.

-On a medium-high flat skillet pan, spray nonstick cooking spray.
+- On a medium-high flat skillet pan, spray nonstick cooking spray.
 Add bread to the pan and cook on each side for 3 minutes for a total of 6 minutes.

 Serve immediately.
 These have the perfect amount of sweetness that maple syrup may even be optional for you!

 Keywords: breakfast recipe, fodmap breakfast recipe, gluten-free french toast